laurent-martin/aspera-api-examples/doc/README.md

 A transfer can be started remotely (using its REST API) on a server to another remote server.
 2 servers here, but one starts the transfer as client, and connects to a remote server The managing application uses the "Node API" to control the client side of the transfer.
-Basically: POST /ops/transfers with a JSON payload containing session parameters: transfer spec with ssh credentials of the remote server.
+Basically: `POST /ops/transfers` with a JSON payload containing session parameters: transfer spec with SSH credentials of the remote server.

 Example of use with `ascli`: (for demonstration of use of API)